 These Baked Eggplant Parmesan Rounds are a lighter version of Eggplant Parmesan.
-Once you try this recipe, you might prefer this over the classic fried version!
+These breaded baked eggplant slices make a great eggplant appetizer that you might even prefer over the classic fried version!

 There is something about warm weather that makes me want to cook vegetarian meals.
 I could eat these Baked Eggplant Parmesan Rounds once a week.
 It doesn’t even bother me that I have to turn my oven on.
 It’s much better than frying on the stove and also so much healthier.